 Eligible students must be admitted to the College of Engineering.

-College of Engineering students who will be enrolled in Engineering Fundamentals Courses or Math 130 their first semester are eligible to participate in the community.
-Engineering students who are in the 1794, Chancellor’s Honors, or Honors Leadership programs may choose to apply to live in the Engage or Honors & Scholars community.
+All Engage LLC students enroll in Engineering Fundamentals courses their first semester.
+Engineering students who are in 1794, Chancellor’s Honors, or Honors Leadership programs may choose to apply to live in the Engage or Honors & Scholars community.